fmorton/python-hummingbird-joystick-robot/CONTRIBUTING.rst

 Documentation improvements
 ==========================

-Hummingbird Joystick Robot could always use more documentation, whether as part of the official Hummingbird Joystick Robot docs, in docstrings, or even on the web in blog posts, articles, and such.
+Hummingbird Robot could always use more documentation, whether as part of the official Hummingbird Robot docs, in docstrings, or even on the web in blog posts, articles, and such.

 Feature requests and feedback
 =============================

-The best way to send feedback is to file an issue at https://github.com/fmorton/python-hummingbird-joystick-robot/issues.
+The best way to send feedback is to file an issue at https://github.com/fmorton/python-hummingbird-robot/issues.

 If you are proposing a feature: